-- Professional slacks or skirt with a suit jacket or blazer of a different color, fabric, or pattern. - Professional slacks or skirt with a business shirt and tie, blouse, or sweater. - Sheath or pencil dress in a conservative style with or without a cardigan or jacket.
+- Professional slacks or skirt with a suit jacket or blazer of a different color, fabric, or pattern. - Professional slacks or skirt with a business shirt and tie, blouse, or sweater. - Professional dress with or without a cardigan or jacket.

 Additional Tips